 Between 0.1 and 3.0 per 1,000 of aborting women suffer perforations of the uterus during a vacuum aspiration abortion.
 Sadly, most of the perforations caused during first trimester abortions go undiagnosed.
 These injuries could lead to future problems that may require a hysterectomy or other major corrective surgery.
 Perforations occurring during late-term abortions are more frequent and always serious in nature.

 The risk of breast cancer after abortion has been hotly debated for many years.
 Some studies claim there is no risk, while others have found a correlation.
 As the American Cancer Society explains, the different results come from the different ways the studies were conducted.

 According to AbortionBreastCancer.com, research has shown “a statistically significant 40% risk increase [of breast cancer] for women who have had abortions.”
-CompassCare is a nonprofit healthcare center in New York that also does abortions.
-In an effort to be forthright regarding the risks of abortion, however, its site lists several short-term and long-term side effects.
+CompassCare is a nonprofit healthcare center in New York.
+In an effort to be forthright regarding the risks of abortion, its site lists several short-term and long-term side effects.
 One such note addresses the breast cancer link and says: “Studies show that abortion increases a woman’s risk of breast cancer.
 A 2013 analysis revealed a 44% increased risk of breast cancer among females who had at least one induced abortion.
 The relative risk increased to 76% and 89% for those who had at least two or three abortions, respectively.”

 Infertility and Future Childbearing

 Having an abortion puts the mother at risk in subsequent pregnancies or may even leave her infertile.
 According to CompassCare: